jussihi/PUBG-map-hack/README.md

 You can pretty much upload the "online map" insides to any web host.
 Just remember to update the firebase API keys etc. beforehand, otherwise the map won't simply work.

+** REMEMBER TO SET UP THE FIREBASE DATABASE AS "PUBLIC" (so everyone can access/write to it) ** More info in the online map folder readme.

 This makes it possible to cheat with squads; only one member of the squad must run the cheat program and kernel driver, but everyone can open the map with their own device/browser of choise.

 # Changelog

+* 12.10.2017 Updated readme

 * 10.10.2017 Updated the usermode app.
 It should work now.
 The whole solution should work now.